mankek/Time-Tracker/README.md

 *Entry History*

 This page displays a search form which allows the user to search through their own records for specific entries.
-Currently, records can only be searched by Category and Subcategory.
-Using the value 'all' will bring up tasks of every Category and/or Subcategory.
+Currently, records can only be searched by Category, Subcategory and Date.
+Using the value 'all' will bring up tasks of every Category and/or Subcategory; leaving Date without a value ("mm/dd/yyy") will bring up tasks for every date.

 *Categories*